-Marsh's parent involvement is extensive.
-At Marsh, the emphasis is on getting parents to assist with the academic and social programs that exist in a child's typical school day.
+Marsh's parent involvement is extensive; the emphasis is on getting parents to assist with the academic and social programs that exist in a child's typical school day.
 Parents fill out a survey at the beginning of the year that shares their interests, talents, and willingness to assist at school.
 Parents help with field trips, clubs, dances, athletics, and school productions.
 Marsh Junior has an active Parent Teacher Student Organization, School Site Council, a parent run sports program, as well as high levels of parent volunteer participation.
 Marsh has an Academic Parent Portal, this allows parents to track their students' academic progress.
+Marsh Junior High also takes advantage of the district wide message system to send out information regarding upcoming school activities.
 We also have formed a school-community partnership with many local businesses.
 One of our goals is to increase the school's involvement with our community.
 Contact the main office for more information.

-Student Enrollment by Grade Level (School Year 2010-11)
+Student Enrollment by Grade Level (School Year 2011-12)

 Grade Level Number of Students

+Grade 6 1

-Grade 7 286
+Grade 7 294

-Grade 8 286
+Grade 8 288

-Total Enrollment 572
+Total Enrollment 583

-Student Enrollment by Group (School Year 2010-11)
+Student Enrollment by Group (School Year 2011-12)

-Group Percent of Total Enrollment Group Percent of Total Enrollment Black or African American 3.8 White 66.8 American Indian or Alaska Native 1.2 Two or More Races 0 Asian 7.7 Socioeconomically Disadvantaged 38.3 Filipino 0.9 English Learners 14.3 Hispanic or Latino 18 Students with Disabilities 10.3 Native Hawaiian/Pacific Islander 0.2
+Group Percent of Total Enrollment Group Percent of Total Enrollment Black or African American 2.9 White 69.6 American Indian or Alaska Native 0.9 Two or More Races 0 Asian 5.5 Socioeconomically Disadvantaged 38.1 Filipino 0.9 English Learners 10.5 Hispanic or Latino 19.4 Students with Disabilities 11.5 Native Hawaiian/Pacific Islander 0.9